Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Appendix

 For each agent tested, we create a training dataset by running the agent on a subset of 150 episodes for each of the 72 scenes of the Gibson PointGoal training split for a total of 10,800 episodes.
 We evenly sample each trajectory to obtain approximately 20 observations for each episode, so that we collect training sets of about 200,000 samples.
 Using the same procedure we also collect a validation dataset from 14 Gibson scenes comprising approximately 20,000 samples, and a test dataset built using the Gibson Pointgoal val split also comprising 20,000 samples.

-The probing network is trained with a batch size of $64$ using the AdamW optimizer~\cite{loshchilov2018decoupled} with learning rate $10^{-3}$ and weight decay $10^{-5}$ to minimize the cross-entropy loss $\mathcal{L}_{CE}$ between groundtruth and reconstructed occupancy maps.
+The probing network is trained with a batch size of $64$ using the AdamW optimizer~\citep{loshchilov2018decoupled} with learning rate $10^{-3}$ and weight decay $10^{-5}$ to minimize the cross-entropy loss $\mathcal{L}_{CE}$ between groundtruth and reconstructed occupancy maps.
 The validation dataset is used to perform early-stopping, which in probing experiments is particularly important to avoid that scene structure gets its way into the parameters of the probing network.

-\subsection{Additional probing experiments}
+\subsubsection{Additional probing experiments}

-As discussed in the main text, we visualize the probing results for four agent variants: (a), (c) and (e) from Table 1 and Table 2 from the main text, with (c) declined into sub-variants (c.1) and (c.3) in Table 3 of the main text.
+As discussed in the main text, we visualize the probing results for four agent variants: (a), (c) and (e) from Table 1 and Table 2 from the main text, with (c) declined into sub-variants (c.1) and (c.3) in Table \ref{tab:ablationcontinuation}.
 The reconstructed maps are shown in Figures~\ref{fig:suppprobing} and \ref{fig:suppprobing_noisy}.
 As a reminder, (a) is a standard PPO agent, while (c) variants are trained using behaviour cloning.

 Figure~\ref{fig:suppprobing} shows examples of reconstructed occupancy maps for the four agents in the \textit{Sim} environment without noise.
 PPO estimates reasonably well the shape of the navigable space, but it is somewhat conservative and captures well only parts of the map, leading to frequent navigation failures.
 Reconstructions provided by (c.1) exhibit similar characteristics.
 The (c.3) variant performs poorly according to all quantitative probing metrics, and the reconstructed maps visually confirm that.
 Teleportation seems to severely compromise the representation for the probing task.
 The proposed approach, agent (e), estimates less accurately than PPO and variant (c.1) the shape of the navigable space, but captures reasonably well the geometry of the environment, especially in the vicinity of the agent.